Ray BLK, Patience

 Can you imagine not liking this?
-You'd be pretty much a huge downer.
-The first single from forthcoming album Tears On The Dancefloor sees 90s favorites Steps reunited for an absolute banger of melodramatic proportions.
-It's penned by Benny Andersson of the not exactly melody-shy ABBA and points towards the sound of a 20th year comeback, hitting the nail very squarely on the head.
-Pop music, ladies and gentlemen.
+You'd have to be pretty po-faced, wouldn't you.
+The first single from forthcoming album Tears On The Dancefloor sees 90s favourites Steps reunited for an absolute banger of melodramatic proportions.
+It's penned by the not exactly melody-shy Fiona Bevan and points towards the sound of a 20th year comeback hitting the nail very squarely on the head.
+Pop music, bloody hell.

-Less an official single and more a companion piece to upcoming second album, Melodrama, new track "Liability" sees Lorde in full heartbreak-balladeer mode.
-Tumbling piano chords are the only accompaniment to a lyric that tussles with fame, friendships, and the inevitable impact on both.
+Less an official single and more a companion piece to upcoming second album, Melodrama, new track Liability sees Lorde in full heartbreak-balladeer mode, tumbling piano chords the only accompaniment a lyric that tussles with fame, friendships and the inevitable impact on both.
 They don't come around like this too often.

-Our favorite from the new EP by very good Canadian Ralph.
-Ralph describes her music as "if Sade & Stevie Nicks & Donna Summer had a love child."
-Wowza!
+Our favourite from the new EP by very good Canadian Ralph now.
+Ralph describes her music as "if Sade & Stevie Nicks & Donna Summer had a love child".
+Blimey!
 Imagine the child maintenance proceedings.

 It's our Lucky Number sister wives again with an all important reminder to men that we are more than our bodies.
 A ballad for women, it explores objectification and inspires reclamation of the squishy bags of flesh we occupy.
-Happy Women's History Month, you lot!
+Happy international women's day week, you lot!